Hrishi-Shekhar/gender-classification-and-face-verification/README.md

 ```

 Modify the main() function with correct test_dir path (optional).
+No need to enter base_dir as it is stored as .pkl files.

 ### Output
 Accuracy, Precision, Recall, F1 Score for each of Train/Val/Test